MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/view-account-license-and-service-details-with-microsoft-365-powershell.md

 $licArray
 ```

-Use estes comandos para listar as licenças atribuídas a uma conta de usuário.
+Use esses comandos para listar as licenças atribuídas a uma conta de usuário.

 ```powershell
 $userUPN="<user account UPN, such as belindan@contoso.com>"